stevengharris/NSXcode/README.md

 #### Automating Node Module Builds

 You can automate Node module builds by adding a Run Script in your library target (Build Phases -> "+ Button" -> Add New Run Script).
-In the example here, we use a script designed to be run from the `MyProductNS` directory:
+In the example here, we use a script in the `MyProductLib` build target.
+It is designed to be run from the `MyProductNS` directory:

 ```
 cd $PROJECT_DIR/MyProductNS